 Practically no one trading contracts cares about getting delivery.

 During periods of high speculative demand in the futures markets, the bullion banks stand ready to sell a virtually unlimited number of fresh new contracts.
 Physical gold may be scarce, but available paper gold has been limitless.

-Some event will prompt traders to look at the shocking amount of leverage built into the contracts.
+Some events will prompt traders to look at the shocking amount of leverage built into the contracts.
 They will suddenly be uncomfortable with how little physical metal there is supporting the enormous paper trade.
 When too many begin standing for delivery of bars, they will be handed cash instead, provided their counterparties are solvent.

-The markets will wake up and find all of the paper which was supposed to represent gold actually does nothing of the kind.
+The markets will wake up and find all of the paper which was supposed to represent gold does nothing of the kind.
 The peak in paper gold will have passed.

-Diminishing mine output will definitely have ramifications for the gold price, but the metal won’t find fair market value until people stop demanding paper and start demanding the real thing.
+Diminishing mine output will have ramifications for the gold price, but the metal won’t find fair market value until people stop demanding paper and start demanding the real thing.
 Gold investors should be encouraged by prospects of a peak in physical gold, but the real celebration will have to wait until the peak in paper gold is behind us.